ktpeace/kudogen/README.md

 - create results page styling
 - add logic and shared states for home + results
+- add reset button for adjs + feelings
 - fill in adjectives, feelings, colors
 - fill in images for results from freepik
 - create 'take screenshot/save image' button in results
 - make home emoji section look better
+- make more responsive
 - refactor code

+- change colors to not need to plug in hashtags so any color format works in arrays